project-alice-assistant/docs/docs/skill-development/pycharm-ready.md

  The following will apply Pycharm settings that are also for the most part Alice friendly such as line spacing requirements etc .
 If you wish to install that then suggest you fork this repository <Add a clean repo of the settings for pycharm here>
  ( which is originally a fork of Psychos settings but modified slightly to suit my colour preferences)
- - Once forked copy the URL of your forked version
+ - Once forked... copy the URL of your forked version
  - Then in Pycharm click "file"  then "manage IDE settings" then " settings repository"
  - Paste in the url of your fork then click "merge"
  - Then ctrl+alt+s to bring up the main Pycharm settings screen.